What is Hope Not Handcuffs?

 In 2015, Gloucester, Massachusetts Police Chief Leonard Campanello developed a revolutionary new way to fight the war on drugs by doing something about the demand, not just the supply.
 Under his plan, drug addicts who ask the police department for help will be immediately taken to a hospital and placed in a recovery program.

 Tri-County Community Partnership has joined forces with Families Against Narcotics to bring Hope Not Handcuffs to the Hudson Valley area.
-Effective November 2018, Hope Not Handcuffs is working with the Town of Wallkill Police department to provide local support.
-A person struggling with any addiction can voluntarily walk in to the Town of Wallkill Police Department and ask for help.
+Effective November 2018, Hope Not Handcuffs is working with local law enforcement agencies to provide support.
+A person struggling with any addiction can voluntarily walk in to a participating police department and ask for help.
 They will be greeted with support, compassion and respect.
 A trained Angel volunteer will be called to the station to help find treatment.

 Our Hope Not Handcuffs program is a community outreach program designed to reach people struggling with drug addiction to encourage them to seek recovery and regain control of their lives.
 Community members taking care of community members.